adamkoval/SKEKB_TbT_analysis/README.md

 5) All output is directed into the directory defined in "main\_output\_path" variable in *pathnames.txt*.

-# matplotlib/Tkinter workaround
+# II. matplotlib/Tkinter workaround
 - Comment out line 48 in the file *Beta-Beat.src/twis\_optics/optics\_class.py*.
 The line reads "from plotshop import plot\_style as pstyle".
 - Please note, this will likely compromise other functions of the Beta-Beat.src package.
 Should the user wish to step outside of the scope of the present package, they should install matplotlib and tkinter, and other required packages.

-# SAD installation
+# III.
+SAD installation
 # (Linux Debian)
 1) Follow instructions on "https://github.com/KatsOide/SAD/blob/master/INSTALL", or follow below.
 2) Clone repo and "cd" into it.